ITmail-dk/qmade/README.md

-# Qmade - Dev testing start.
+# Qmade - Now testing in daily use.
 Qtile Martin Andersen Desktop Environment, Qmade for short.!

 ## Remember to install Debian without the desktop environment.